Have you ever wondered why kids keep forgetting so much of what they have been taught?

 Once a child has changed their mind, they can begin to connect the initial problem to what they have worked out, thereby moving past the misconception and growing in conceptual understanding.
 To read more about the four-step questioning process for fixing misconceptions, click here.

-If you are just starting out, or are coordinating mathematics at your school, we recommend that you consider participating in our 2018 webinar series so that you can take part in live training and also access recorded webinars that deal specifically with fixing misconceptions.
+If you are just starting out, or are coordinating mathematics at your school, we recommend that you consider subscribing to our webinars so that you can take part in live training and also access recorded webinars that deal specifically with fixing misconceptions.
 Each live session is recorded as it takes place, so if you join the series late you can still access all of the information.
 Want live training?
 Click here to find upcoming events.

 To read about key number concepts from F-3, including watching a recorded webinar, click on this link.
 You will probably also want to download the addition and subtraction test from the Interventions Series to use with your lower primary classes, or the place value test to use with middle and upper primary.